Publication · Release

 Each profile has a reward window.
 Train on the short one first; once the policy clears it, swap in the next.

-Start on a short-horizon profile that pays out fast: the agent only has to do something useful in the first 30 seconds.
-Once the policy clears that, swap in a profile whose reward window only opens at 3 minutes.
+Start on a short horizon profile that pays out fast.
+The agent only has to do something useful in the first 30 seconds.
+Once the policy clears that, swap in a profile whose reward window opens at 3 minutes.
 Then mission end.
 Each profile is a slightly harder horizon.
 Improvement comes from working through the stack, not from sitting on one fixed reward.

-A profile is just a reward function, so you train your model against whichever profile matches the policy you want. standard for balanced play. protective for a policy that preserves friendly forces. aggressive for a policy that ignores friendly losses to maximise damage. speedrun for fast, decisive play.
-Pick one and run wargames run --split train --profile .
+A profile is just a reward function, so you train against whichever profile matches the policy you want. standard for balanced play. protective for a policy that preserves friendly forces. aggressive_stress_test for a policy that ignores friendly losses to maximise damage. dense for fast feedback in early training. terminal for honest final scoring.
+Pick a mission, pick a profile, and run it.

-The reason both safe and aggressive profiles ship together is contrast.
-If a policy trained under protective and a policy trained under aggressive produce the same trajectory on the same mission, the safety profile is not constraining anything; the model would have behaved that way regardless.
+The reason aggressive profiles ship at all is contrast.
+If a policy trained under protective and a policy trained under aggressive_stress_test produce the same trajectory on the same mission, the protective profile is not constraining anything.
+The model would have behaved that way regardless.
 You need the aggressive end of the dial to prove the protective end is doing work.

 External profiles plug in via wargames run --profile-dir or profile_registry.register(...).